Forecast-it/handbook/what-influenced-us.md

 This means that projects determine the hiring patterns, rather than the other way around.
 Data is the key to winning.

-### Forecast is forging superhuman project organizations...

-* **augmenting people to make better-than-human decisions**, via an Artificial Intelligence (AI) that leverages impossibly large datasets
-* **providing unprecedented visibility and control**, over every aspect of the organization's operations and finances, across any system
-* **automating all administrative work**, ensuring happy people that deliver value with every task

 ### Augmenting people with AI

 Leveraging an entire company’s project history for decision making is too complex and tedious for people alone.
 The solution is not more reporting.